-Maryland’s Public Service Commission (PSC) says it’s disappointed with The Federal Energy Regulatory Committee’s (FERC) ruling that will require PJM Interconnection, the State’s Regional Transmission Organization (RTO), to drastically alter its market operations.
+Maryland’s Public Service Commission (PSC) says it’s disappointed with The Federal Energy Regulatory Commission’s (FERC) ruling that will require PJM Interconnection, the State’s Regional Transmission Organization (RTO), to drastically alter its market operations.
 The PSC believes it will have strong implications for the future of clean energy in the region.

 Four out of eleven states within PJM limits have in place subsidies for renewables, and fossil fuel generators complain that these subsidies put their industries at a disadvantage by driving down prices in PJM’s capacity market.
 Since renewables represent a significantly smaller portion of energy used on the PJM grid than other sources such as natural gas, and states within the region have potentially ambitious clean energy goals, these subsidies are viewed by many as crucial to keeping renewable energy competitive.

 The FERC decision could not only be detrimental to new renewable energy resources, such as Maryland’s offshore wind projects, but could also stifle innovation of new energy conservation and efficiency products, by effectively pricing them out of the market and making them prohibitively expensive to ratepayers.